"We saw more species of birds than I had expected, and some good animals too, particularly the wolves and hyenas.

-Full board accommodation is provided with one night at the Tazeze Hotel, Addis Ababa, two nights at Awash Falls Lodge, three nights at Bishangari Lodge, Lake Langano, one night at the United Africa Hotel, Awassa, three nights at Goba Wabe Shebelle Hotel, two nights at Turaco Hotel, Negelle, two nights at Borana Lodge, Yabello, two nights at the United Africa Hotel, Awassa, and the last night back at the Tazeze Hotel, Addis Ababa (where we also have use of day rooms before our flight on the last day).
+Full board accommodation is provided with one night at the Tazeze Hotel, Addis Ababa, two nights at Awash Falls Lodge, three nights at Bishangari Lodge, Lake Langano, one night at the United Africa Hotel, Awassa, three nights at Goba Wabe Shebelle Hotel, two nights at Turaco Hotel, Negelle, two nights at Borana Lodge, Yabello, one night back at the United Africa Hotel, Awassa, and the last night back at the Tazeze Hotel, Addis Ababa (where we also have use of day rooms before our flight on the last day).
 Hotels are mostly of a good standard although Awash Falls is simple and rather rustic.
 All rooms have en-suite facilities.
 Lunch will usually be at a restaurant, but may be a picnic.
 We will also have a couple of breakfasts in the field.

 PRICE INCLUDES …..

-All birdwatching excursions with expert leader and local guide (starting with breakfast on 11th, ending with dinner on 22nd), soft drinks at meal times, bottled water throughout, local transport by mini coach and Land Cruiser, reserve entrance fees, park fees and international flights.
+All birdwatching excursions with expert leader and local guide (starting with breakfast on 7th, ending with dinner on 22nd), soft drinks at meal times, bottled water throughout, local transport by mini coach and Nissan Patrol 4x4’s, reserve entrance fees, park fees and international flights.